cakephp/docs/en/views/helpers/form.rst

 In addition to the above options, you can mixin any HTML attribute you wish to use.
-Any non-special option name will be treated as an HTML attribute, and applied to the generated HTML input element.
+Any non-special option name will be treated as an HTML attribute, and applied to the generated HTML control element.

 .. versionchanged:: 3.3.0
     As of 3.3.0, FormHelper will automatically use any default values defined